Human trafficking hides in the shadows. Traffickers prey on the vulnerable and the voiceless.

 As Polaris Project puts it, “What R&B singer R. Kelly had to offer was more glamorous on the outside, and certainly less common, but the elements of trafficking were the same.
 He preyed on young people’s dreams… What he got in exchange was sex, obedience, subservience, whatever he wanted, from people he defrauded, manipulated and traumatized.”

 Significant public controversy surrounds why it took so long for R. Kelly to be convicted.
 As the New Yorker headline read on Sept 27, 2021: “R. Kelly Is Found Guilty on All Counts, Twenty-five Years Too Late.”
 For decades the star was able to use his resources and influence to sexually abuse an unknown number of victims, many of whom were girls of color.
-It wasn’t until a 2019 docuseries “Surviving R. Kelly” that a federal investigation eventually led to his conviction, 25 years after the first criminal charges were brought against him.
+It wasn’t until a 2019 docuseries “Surviving R. Kelly” that a federal investigation eventually led to his conviction in 2021, 25 years after the first criminal charges were brought against him.

 Jeffrey Epstein & Ghislaine Maxwell: Providing Girls for Abuse to the Rich and Famous

 Jeffrey Epstein was an American financier whose social life included famous politicians and celebrities, including Donald Trump, Bill Clinton, and Prince Andrew, Duke of York.
 Accused of running a network of underage girls for sex for himself and others, Epstein was arrested in 2019 on charges of sex trafficking of minors.

 However, Epstein died by apparent suicide in his jail cell later that same year, and all charges against him were dropped, spawning significant controversy and allegations of conspiracy.
 In 2021, his long-time partner Ghislaine Maxwell was convicted of sex trafficking for procuring girls for Epstein and his associates to abuse.